Cincinnati-Design-LAB/architour/src/content/buildings/literary-club.md

 date_of_completion: "1820"
 style: Federal
 architect: unknown
-significance: >-
+historic_status: Area listed on NRHP on March 26, 1976.
+---

 The building was orignally the home of William Sargent, the secretary of the Northwest Territory.
 The club founded in 1849 is the oldest literary club in the country.
-historic_status: Area listed on NRHP on March 26, 1976.
----